 Basic techniques of scuba diving.
-Prerequisite: Permission of the instructor.
-In addition to lab fee, a student is required to purchase mask, fins, snorkel, weight belt and weights.
+Prerequisites: In addition to lab fee, a student is required to purchase mask, fins, snorkel, weight belt and weights.
 Students are also required to make two trips for final certification.
 The student will be responsible for the cost of transportation, food and lodging during the two trips.

-KHP 3391 Testing and Statistical Interpretation (3-3)
+KHP 3391 Testing and Statistical Interpretation (3)

 Test selection, analyzing test scores and measurement as a technique of evaluation in evaluation in health education and physical education.
-Prerequisite: MTH 1112.
+Prerequisites: admission to the Teacher Education Program